This Weeks Local PJHL Team Schedules and Stats

 Schedule

+Tonight the Flyers will be in Stayner taking on the Stayner Siskins at the Stayner Memorial Arena.
+Puck drops at 8:00pm.

-Tommorow the Flyers will be taking on the Schomberg Cougars at home at the North Simcoe SRC.
-Puck drops at 7:30pm.
+On Saturday March 11th it will be round 2 between the Flyers and Siskins but this time at home in Midland at the North Simcoe SRC.
+Puck drops at 7:30pm

+Sunday will be round 3 against the Siskins but will be at the Stayner Memorial Arena.
+Puck drops at 1:30pm.

 Stats

-Ryan Graff - Sakasov still leads the team by a long shot in goals currently sitting at 24 goals!
-Lucas Texmo is in second place with 16 goals.
+Ryan Graff - Sakasov still leads the team this season by a long shot in goals currently sitting at 24 goals!
+Lucas Texmo is in second place with 17 goals.

 Ryan Graff - Sakasov is also leading in assists with 23 assists and Lucas Texmo in second place with 19 assists.